vsouza/awesome-ios/README.md

 * [ios_calendar](https://github.com/maximbilan/ios_calendar) - It's lightweight and simple control with supporting Locale and CalendarIdentifier.
 There're samples for iPhone and iPad, and also with using a popover.
 With supporting Persian calendar

 ### Cards

+*Card based UI's, pan gestures, flip and swipe animations*

+* [MDCSwipeToChoose](https://github.com/modocache/MDCSwipeToChoose) - Swipe to "like" or "dislike" any view, just like Tinder.app.
+Build a flashcard app, a photo viewer, and more, in minutes, not hours!
+* [TisprCardStack](https://github.com/tispr/tispr-card-stack) - Library that allows to have cards UI.
+* [CardAnimation](https://github.com/seedante/CardAnimation) - Card flip animation by pan gesture.
+* [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
+* [KVCardSelectionVC](https://github.com/kunalverma25/KVCardSelectionVC) - Awesome looking Dial like card selection ViewController.
+* [DMSwipeCards](https://github.com/D-32/DMSwipeCards) - Tinder like card stack that supports lazy loading and generics
+* [TimelineCards](https://github.com/vladaverin24/TimelineCards) - Presenting timelines as cards, single or bundled in scrollable feed!.
+* [Cards](https://github.com/PaoloCuscela/Cards) - Awesome iOS 11 AppStore's Card Views.
 * [CardParts](https://github.com/intuit/CardParts) - A reactive, card-based UI framework built on UIKit.

 ### Form & Settings
 * [Form](https://github.com/hyperoslo/Form) - The most flexible and powerful way to build a form on iOS